Sycnex/Windows10Debloater/README.md

 ## Disclaimer

 **WARNING:** I do **NOT** take responsibility for what may happen to your system!
 Run scripts at your own risk!
+Also, other variants of this repo are not technically "new" versions of this, but they are different in their own respective ways.
+There are some sites saying that other projects are "new" versions of this, but that is inaccurate.

 ## How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files